 To access your component library, click Library in the web app’s sidebar.
 This takes you to an overview of your top-level folders.

-If you’re working in a project, click the view component in library ⎋ icon next to a component to be brought directly to that component in the library.
+If you’re working in a project, click the view component in library ⎋ icon next to the component name to be brought directly to that component in the library.

 Manage components from the library